-Action to be taken People involved/Task required Documents issued 14.
+Action to be taken People involved/Task required Documents issued • 14.
 If ownership of a property has been transferred, inform the Land Registry of the change.
 You can access Her Majesty's Land Registry using www.gov.uk .
-There are many commercial companies on the internet who appear similar to the Land Registry but who charge much higher fees than you need to pay.
+There are many commercial c ompanies on the internet who appear similar to the Land Registry but who charge much higher fees than you need to pay.
+A property that is part of an estate needing probate cannot be sold until after probate is granted.
+It can be transferred to a surviving owner with beneficial joint tenancy.